 The mission of Portland Ovations is to present a diversity of offerings and be inclusive with regards to whom the performances represent as well as who is able to participate and enjoy.
 We may not always get it right but sometimes we do.
 Such was the case with Sandglass Theater’s Babylon.

 Immigration and asylum seekers are in the news often these days.
 It is hard to know how to even begin to comprehend what this journey is and for many, continues to be every day.
+Only the people who have gone through this experience will know how hard it can be, and even after all of their hard work, permanent citizenship isn’t always guaranteed.
+Having to fill out forms similar to the n-400 is just the start of the application process and one that many people go through to have the chance to start a new life every day.
 As a new Portland Ovations Board Member, sponsor of this performance through Coffee By Design, Vice Chair of the Greater Portland Immigrant Welcome Center Board, Mom and local resident, this piece and the partnership with Sandglass Theater, a company which specializes combining puppets with music, actors and visual imagery, brought the journey to life.

 As a participant in what I now refer to not just as Babylon but the Babylon Experience, I knew that this event was going to be bigger than I had imagined based on the trailer I viewed online.
 Working with the Vermont Refugee Resettlement Program, Sandglass Theater crafted a piece, which blends the experience of many into four stories.
 Performed by puppets and actors with moving panoramas, Babylon is the voice of Syria, Afghanistan, El Salvador and Burundi.
 It is the story of today’s refugees.